entrepreneur.com

 Can School Make You a Better Entrepreneur?

-I’m read by Antonio Neves’ post Can School Make You a Better Entrepreneur? on Entrepreneur.com yesterday.
+I stumbled over Antonio Neves’ post Can School Make You a Better Entrepreneur? on Entrepreneur.com.
 Antonio does a good job giving a balanced view of that very interesting question, and he asks bonified smart person Chris Guillebeau too, which is always a good idea.
-Chris gets the best quote in the piece: ‘You might as well [...]
+Chris gets the best quote in the piece: ‘You might as well learn...
+Read More »

 Isn’t it Creepy to Walk Into a Startup with Fancy Offices?